cloverinteractive/dotfiles/README.md

 git clone https://github.com/cloverinteractive/dotfiles.git
 cd dotfiles

-vagrant up  # This will run vagrant in the background and setup a test box or boot it if you already have one. vagrant ssh # This will connect you to your new virtual machine via ssh
+# This will run vagrant in the background and setup a test box or boot it if you already have one
+vagrant up

+# This will connect you to your new virtual machine via ssh
+vagrant ssh
 ```

 Once in vagrant, your project folder will be synced into your VM's `/vagrant` folder, that means you do not need to exit ssh to make changes or disconnect if you do change something in your OS;